JimengShi/Credit-Card-Number-Recognition/README.md

 ## Demo:
-The GIF below show PART II and PART III in the framework:
+The GIF below shows PART II and PART III in the framework:

 - **PART II**
 <div align="center">